fscorrupt/awesome-stars/README.md

 - [Bubka/2FAuth](https://github.com/Bubka/2FAuth) - A Web app to manage your Two-Factor Authentication (2FA) accounts and generate their security codes
 - [qdm12/2FAuth](https://github.com/qdm12/2FAuth) - A Web app to manage your Two-Factor Authentication (2FA) accounts and generate their security codes
 - [devfake/flox](https://github.com/devfake/flox) - Self Hosted Movie, Series and Anime Watch List
-- [Kovah/LinkAce](https://github.com/Kovah/LinkAce) - Your self-hosted bookmark archive.
-Free and open source.
+- [Kovah/LinkAce](https://github.com/Kovah/LinkAce) - LinkAce is a self-hosted archive to collect links of your favorite websites.

 ## Pascal